 - From the Select Hardware Tests to Run screen, select the tests you want to run.
 By default, the first seven test are selected and marked with an asterisk.
-To select or deselect a test, highlight the area to the left of the test, and press ENTER.
+To select or deselect a test, highlight the test, and then press the space bar.

 - Select OK and press ENTER.